Backup Basics for a Joomla! Web Site

 Find where you browser put that file, then move the file to a much more secure drive or location.

-It is recommended to back up the database at least twice per week or even everyday (and more) if you have an active site.
+It is recommended that you back up the database at least twice per week or even everyday (and more) if you have an active site.

 FTP tools move thousands of Joomla files and use more time.
 The FTP process can be slow and interrupted.
 Most hosting companies provide a control panel for taking thousands of files in one folder and then creating a zip file very quickly.